This webpage contains affiliate links. See more details here.

 You simply need to decide if you want to be right in the heart of the action in the city center, or if you'd prefer to stay in the less bustling Oltrarno, surrounded by charming osterias and unique boutiques, or perhaps retreat to the hills, which is ideal during the hot summer months.
 Florence truly has something to offer everyone.

-We deeply suggest Casa di Chiara, a warm and chic apartment just a 20-minute stroll from the historic center.
-Extremely comfortable and fully equipped with everything you might need, plus fantastic hosts, this wonderfully cozy apartment serves as an excellent base for exploring Florence.
+Casa di Chiara - stylish and cosy apartment just a 20-minute stroll from the historic center.
+Extremely comfortable and fully equipped with everything you might need.
+Host are the best!
+This wonderful apartment serves as an excellent base for exploring Florence.
+It's our favourite place to stay when in Florence!

-You'll adore staying at the Globus Urban Hotel, a 4-star Florence accommodation with an unbeatable location.
-It's a quick walk from Santa Maria Novella train station, and the Duomo and other attractions like the Uffizi and Palazzo Vecchio are also within easy walking distance.
+Globus Urban Hotel - centrally located 4-star hotel, a short walk from SMN train station and the Duomo.
 The incredibly friendly and helpful staff really sets this Florence hotel apart.
 The hotel boasts modern, spacious rooms and a delicious breakfast spread (including options for vegans, vegetarians, and those who are gluten-free).

-Alba Palace Hotel is another fantastic option in Florence, just steps away from Santa Maria Novella train station.
-From here, you can easily walk to the historic center in a mere 5 minutes.
+Alba Palace Hotel - situated just steps away from Santa Maria Novella train station, this hotel is on the doorstep of historic centre.
 The rooms are very comfortable and clean, ensuring a pleasant stay.
-The breakfast buffet offers a wide variety of choices, and the staff are friendly and accommodating.
+The breakfast buffet offers a wide choices, and the staff is very friendly and accommodating.
+An ideal base for exploring Florence!

 We believe that 3 days in Florence is barely scratching the surface, as this city could be explored for months.